Siloshan/UoM_MapReduce-vs-Spark/README.md

 # MapReduce vs. Spark
 ## Hadoop MapReduce and Apache Spark are two widely recognized big data architectures.They provide a robust platform for processing large amounts of data and integrating machine learning applications.
 So, this repository refers the time comparison of the both architechtrues on how those react on queries.

-#### For analysing we have used hive which uses hiveQL statement which runs over MapReduce and spark which uses Spark-SQL which runs over spark framework.
+#### This nalize is for time taken to exacute queries.
+For that, we have used hive which uses hiveQL statement which runs over MapReduce and spark which uses Spark-SQL which runs over spark framework.

 ## Data set:
 ### To compare each processes, below data set was used which is available in the kaggle.